Culinary pro approves these store-bought shortcuts for Thanksgiving

 How to jazz it up:

 "To me, creamy, rich and unctuous gravy belongs on something crispy and soft," he explained.
 "If you're not into investing the time in mashed potatoes -- I would just do some simple roasted potatoes or burnished potato nuggets."

 Get his full recipe for the parboiled russet potatoes that go into a pre-heated hot pan in the oven and get "impossibly crispy and crunchy on the outside that compliments gravy really nicely."

-Perhaps traditional pies are canceled in 2020
+Perhaps traditional pies are canceled

 Los Angeles Times food editor Ben Mims first shared his hot take that throws the traditional turkey day desserts with buttery, flakey handmade pie crusts out the window.
 Many food writers, bloggers, home cooks and chefs alike, including Morocco, agree that it's just not the year for a fussy dessert.

 Instead, opt for an easier apple crisp or a simple cake infused with the warm baking spices of fall could be a winning approach to the sweet finale of your holiday meal.